The FBI wrote MLK a letter.

 A memory — back to that bus in Tacoma — the one that blew past the man who turned out to sheltering a child under his coat.
-On that bus was a man seated behind me, talking to a man across the aisle from him, saying "I like a snack, late at night.
+On that bus a man seated behind me was talking to a man seated across the aisle, saying "I like a snack, late at night.
 And so do my cats.
 We all share a snack late at night."

-Their conversation turned to the death of parents and then siblings contesting will and testament.
+Their conversation turned to the death of parents and then siblings contesting will and testament of parents.

 "I just let my brother take it all."